- This event has passed.

 **Please note: Registration for this event closes at 12:00 noon on Tuesday, June 6.
 If you miss the window for online registration, not to worry!
 You can register at the door.

 Food is the foundation of communities, a means of connecting people to place and place to opportunity.
 Cultivating this relationship is Stephen Ritz, a dedicated teacher who has spent the last 20 years raising test scores and vegetables in his South Bronx classroom.
 Stephen lives and works in the nation’s poorest congressional district, and uses food to grow ‘organic citizens’ as part of a new green economy.
 Stephen will be joined by the godmother of urban farming Karen Washington, who began one of the first community gardens in the Bronx in 1988.
 Having founded farmers markets, a garden coalition, and now a farm of her own, Karen plants seeds of resilience, growing food to inspire unity and collaboration among residents.
 She understands the power of a tomato to promote racial justice, economic equality, and urban sustainability.
-The conversation concludes with Raqueeb Bey, president of Pittsburgh chapter of Black Urban Growers (founded by Ms. Washington), and features perspectives from Grow Pittsburgh, Repair the World, and Chatham University’s Food Studies Program.
+The conversation concludes with Raqueeb Bey, president of Pittsburgh chapter of Black Urban Growers (founded by Ms. Washington), and features Jake Seltman, Grow Pittsburgh’s Executive Director, as the evening’s emcee.

 4:30-5:30 – Food, Drinks, and Networking